our chickens

 Our

-broiler families
+broiler Farm families

-Located in northern Indiana and southern Michigan, we work with roughly 180 broiler farm families and 275 broiler barns.
-80% of our farm families are of the Amish faith.
 Our farm families are responsible for caring for the chickens daily.
 They walk the barns to check the flock’s health and ensure they have constant access to feed and water.
 The families work closely with our broiler technicians to provide the chickens with the best possible care.

-1/3 of our broiler barns
+50% of our broiler barns

 are certified organic, requiring outdoor access to be permitted following day 28 of a chicken's life.